Three Colours: White: Plot

 At a Paris divorce court, Polish barber Karol Karol is pleading with the judge.
-(Note: The same court hearing that Julie briefly stumbled upon in Blue.)
+(Note: The same court hearing that Julie briefly stumbled upon in Blue while looking to meet the mistress of her late husband.)
 Karol, through an interpreter, is made to understand that his wife Dominique does not love him as he was unable to consummate the marriage.
 The divorce is granted, and Dominique hands Karol a suitcase with his possessions before driving off.
 Karol loses access to his bank account, his passport, and ownership of a salon he and Dominique owned jointly.
 Karol breaks into the salon to sleep, but is discovered by Dominique the next morning.
 The two initiate sex, but he again suffers impotence.
 Dominique declares that she no longer loves him.
 She then sets the salon drapes on fire and frames him for arson, forcing Karol to flee and become a beggar.

 While performing songs using a comb in a Paris Métro station, Karol meets fellow Pole Mikołaj.
 While Karol has lost his wife and his property, Mikołaj is married and successful; he offers Karol a job—he must kill someone who wants to die but does not have enough courage to do it himself.
 Karol declines and proceeds to show Dominique to Mikołaj from outside her window, but he sees the shadow of her with another man.
 Karol runs and calls her from a telephone booth at the station, only for Dominique to make him listen to her having sex, causing him to break down.
 Mikołaj helps Karol return to Poland hidden in the suitcase, which is later stolen by employees at the airport.
 After discovering how poor he is, the airport employees beat him up and leave him in a Polish countryside dump.
 Karol reaches Warsaw and finds his brother Jurek.